 - Chekhov's Gunman: Who knew that his mentor was a friend of Nadja's Disappeared Dad?

-- Elegant Classical Musician: Super talented pianist and composer.
+- Elegant Classical Musician: Super talented pianist and composer, plus very good looking.

 - Dropped a Bridge on Him: Dies right at the end of the Spain arc, having been hit by a carriage.

 - Tall, Dark, and Snarky: Has tanned skin, is rather tall, and deals the snark skillfully.

 - Toros y Flamenco: Works as a very famous bullfighter.

 - Deceptive Disciple: To Aldonza